cogment/cogment-doc/docs/guide/tutorial/advanced-tutorials/7-web-client.md

 ## The web client

-In the previous steps, we triggered the trials by running `./run.sh client_start`.
-This launched a trial using code in `client/main.py`.
+In the previous steps, we triggered the trials by running `./run.sh trial_runner_start`.
+This launched a trial using code in `trial_runner/main.py`.
 In this step we will trigger a trial using a React web app.

 Before we start with the Cogment side of things, we'll need to get a few prerequisite files setup.